CongducPham/tutorials/README.md

 **demo-slides.pdf** is a set of slides that we use for demonstrating our low-cost LoRa IoT framework.

-**Low-cost-LoRa-IoT-step-by-step.pdf** shows how to build a simple LoRa IoT sensing device with the simple temperature example and an Arduino Pro Mini, running on 4-AA battery for several months.
+**Low-cost-LoRa-IoT-step-by-step.pdf** shows how to build a simple LoRa IoT sensing device with the simple temperature example and an Arduino Pro Mini, running on 4-AA battery for several months. ** See also D-IOT-1 course on http://diy.waziup.io**

 **Low-cost-LoRa-IoT-outdoor-step-by-step.pdf** shows how you can improve the design for out-door usage.

-**WAZIUP-Deployment-guidelines.pdf** describes some deployment issues and best practices when deploying IoT and gateways.
+**WAZIUP-Deployment-guidelines.pdf** describes some deployment issues and best practices when deploying IoT and gateways. **For latest version, see D-IOT-2 course on http://diy.waziup.io**

 **Low-cost-LoRa-device-leaflet.pdf** is a leaflet summarizing the IoT device side.

 **Low-cost-LoRa-IoT-supported-sensors.pdf** explains in a didactic manner how physical sensors can be connected and how they can be integrated into our generic framework.

-**Low-cost-LoRa-GW-step-by-step.pdf** shows how you can build and configure the LoRa gateway with a Raspberry PI to start pushing data to the cloud.
+**Low-cost-LoRa-GW-step-by-step.pdf** shows how you can build and configure the LoRa gateway with a Raspberry PI to start pushing data to the cloud. **For latest version, see D-GW-1 and D-GW-2 courses on http://diy.waziup.io**

-**Low-cost-LoRa-GW-web-admin.pdf** explains the web admin interface extension to easily configure and update your gateway.
+**Low-cost-LoRa-GW-web-admin.pdf** explains the web admin interface extension to easily configure and update your gateway. **For latest version, see D-GW-4 course on http://diy.waziup.io**

 **Low-cost-LoRa-GW-leaflet.pdf** is a leaflet summarizing the gateway side.